- Popular Searches

 Professional Applied Music Credits

-Four semesters of lessons, one credit each, in one of the remaining instruments.
+Four semesters of lessons, one credit each in the remaining instrument

 Junior Recital